I love giving guidance on how to bring out your beauty hair with hair color and styles.

-Tan blondes are not the only women that look hot.
 When you get a summer or year-round glow, your chestnut brown mane shows off your face because it is a neutral color, and the tan glow becomes the focus.

-Make sure to wear a dark eyeliner and dark mascara to coordinate with your dark hair.
+Make sure to wear dark eyeliner and dark mascara to coordinate with your dark hair.
 When you make your hair pin-straight, it also illuminates your face because it serves as a structured frame around your head.

 Center-Part, '70s-Style Waves

-Nothing looks more feminine than a long waves, and if you are a fan of '70s hairdos, you will love to wear your hair long, wavy, and center-parted just like they did back then.
+Nothing looks more feminine than long waves, and if you are a fan of '70s hairdos, you will love to wear your hair long, wavy, and center-parted just like they did back then.
 Salma Hayek, Kim Kardashian, and Eva Longoria all have worn their hair this way.

 If your hair is parted on the side rather than in the middle, you can train your roots to grow with the center-part style.
-You will simply need to wear your hair like this at least a month.
-You will begin to notice your hair gives you less style resistance at the roots.
-At that point you will find you can use less hairspray and styling tools to keep your look in place.
+You will simply need to wear your hair like this for at least a month.
+You will begin to notice that your hair gives you less style resistance at the roots.
+At that point, you will find you can use less hairspray and styling tools to keep your look in place.

 And if you stick to a chestnut brown hair color, your waves will look like autumn glory cascading around your face.